Infidelity & Alienation of Affection

 With regard to both lawsuits discussed in this article, the statute of limitations is three years.
 If you fail to initiate your cause of action within three years of its accrual (when the injury took place) you are barred from bringing it.

 In an alienation of affection cause of action, the “injury” occurs when the wrong is complete.
 Thus, the time doesn’t start ticking on your three years until destruction, or a significant reduction of the love and affection of your spouse.
-Although an affair may carry on for years, your three-year window to sue does not start until the alienation of affection is complete.
+Although an affair may carry on for years, your three-year window to sue does not start until the actual act is complete.

 You may be wondering, how do you determine when it is complete?
 There is no concrete answer to that question.
 At trial, a judge or a jury acts as fact finder and it is generally the fact finder’s job to determine when the alienation of affection was complete.
 The fact finder will have to weigh the testimony and evidence and determine when they believe the alienation was complete if the defendant raises a statute of limitations defense.